xmas-ar/xNMS/docs/source/base/installation.md

 - `use_task_queue` use dramatiq for service execution (default: false).

 #### `cluster` section
-Section used for detecting other running instances of eNMS.
+Section used for detecting other running instances of xNMS.
 - `active` (default: `false`).
 - `id` (default: `true`).
 - `scan_subnet` (default: `"192.168.105.0/24"`).